Pelléas et Mélisande (Fauré): History

 sicilienne from his unfinished 1893 score for Le Bourgeois gentilhomme was the most substantial piece retrieved for Pelléas et Mélisande.
 Pressed for time, and never greatly interested in orchestrating, Fauré enlisted the help of his pupil Charles Koechlin, who accompanied him to London.
 The complete incidental music comprised 19 pieces (2 are missing) of varying length and importance.

 Fauré conducted the orchestra for the premiere, at the Prince of Wales's Theatre on 21 June 1898.
 Mrs Campbell was enchanted by his music, in which, she wrote, "he had grasped with most tender inspiration the poetic purity that pervades and envelops M. Maeterlinck's lovely play".
 She asked him to compose further theatre music for her in the first decade of the 20th century, but to her regret his workload as director of the Paris Conservatoire made it impossible.
 Over the next 14 years, she revived the play, always using Fauré's score.
 In 1904, the music was used for a production of the original French version of the play, starring Sarah Bernhardt.
 Fauré's incidental music was used again in Georgette Leblanc's production of the play in the cloisters and gardens of Saint-Wandrille abbey in August 1910, conducted by Albert Wolff.

+Fauré conducted the Pelléas et Mélisande suite in a programme that also included his Requiem and Shylock suite on 11 March 1909 at the Gran Teatre del Liceu in Barcelona, Spain.

 There are two different versions of the original theatre score for Pelléas et Mélisande in existence.
 The first is Koechlin's autograph of the orchestral score, dating from May and June 1898, and incorporating several rough sketches by Fauré in short score.
 The second is the conducting score used by Fauré in London; this is also a manuscript in Koechlin's handwriting.

 Fauré later reused the music for Mélisande's song in his 1906–10 song cycle La chanson d'Ève, adapting it to fit words by the Symbolist poet Charles van Lerberghe.

 After Fauré, three other leading composers completed works inspired by Maeterlinck's drama: Debussy's opera (1902), Schoenberg's early tone poem (1903) and Sibelius's incidental music (1905).